shotgunsoftware/tk-framework-adobe/README.md

 ### Notes on editing the env files (env.mk/env.cmd)

-Changes to the env files (env.mk/env.cmd) will not be tracked in git, because they were configured to be skipped using `git update-index --skip-worktree`.
+Changes to the env files (env.mk and env.cmd) will typically not be tracked in git.
+The information contained in these files is specific to a particular development environment, so tracking changes to that data in git is undesirable.
-This is because changes done to these files will most likely be specific to your development environment and not apply to any others environment.

-If you need to change these files - for example because you added a feature to the build process - you can use the following commands:
+If you need to make changes to these files, you can use the following commands:

 ```
 git update-index --no-skip-worktree dev/env.mk dev/env.cmd